 In a medium-size bowl, whisk together the brown rice flour, cornstarch, potato starch, xanthan gum, baking powder, baking soda.

 Using a pastry cutter or two knives, cut the shortening into the dry mixture.
 (Alternatively, smear the shortening into the flour using your fingers.
-Another option is shred frozen butter into the flour mixture and lightly smear with your fingers.)
+Another option is shred frozen shortening into the flour mixture and lightly smear with your fingers.)

 Pour in the buttermilk-yeast mixture and fold together using a rubber/silicone spatula.
 (Do not totally flatten or stir the mixture.
 You want to handle the dough the least possible to prevent creating tough biscuits.
 Therefore, just lift the mixture from the bottom of the bowl and bring it to the top and gently pat the top of the dough with the spatula each time.
 Continue in this manner until there is no longer any loose flour.